 Elektronika IM - 01 T

-The Elektronika IM - 01 T can be found in a number of collections and at least one has been sold on Ebay.
-It was manufactured in Russia in 1992.
+The Elektronika IM - 01 T can be found in a number of collections and several have appeared on Ebay.
+It was manufactured in St. Petersburg, Russia in 1992.
 Elektronika, the brand name, is mainly associated with calculators, computers, watches and video games, many of them reverse engineered clones.
 IM stands for microprocessor game.

-A later 1993 version of this chess computer the Elektronika IM-05 can be found at Sergei Frolov’s website (link).
+A later 1993 version of this chess computer the Elektronika IM-05 can be found at Sergei Frolov’s website (link) and is now also in my collection (here).

 Elektronika 4 20 x 20